FairAppeal

 Maple Leaf wraps around the Maple Leaf Reservoir Park, with Cascade views from its eastern blocks and a mix of mid-century ranches and modest craftsmans.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Maple Leaf home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Maple Leaf home turns on neighborhood-level math.

 How are Maple Leaf property taxes calculated?